 The above parameters also generally apply to any e-mails you might send me or to comments, posts, or private messages on my social media pages.

 Additionally, while I love hearing from readers and am happy to answer your questions, I regret that I just don’t have time to carry on an on-going “pen pal” type of relationship via e-mail, private message, or phone with readers.

 As of March 2017, I find I am overwhelmed with e-mails and social media private messages and will not be able to respond to most of them, nor can I speak on the phone in response to questions.
 While I love hearing from readers, corresponding is simply taking too much time away from my family.
 Please click here for more information.

-My family is a one income family, so I allow WordPress to run ads on my site as a way to bring in a little extra money.
+From time to time, WordPress runs ads on my blog.
 Normally, the ads that run are family friendly, but readers have occasionally reported seeing ads that are inappropriate.
-I want to assure you that I do not select these ads, nor am I given an opportunity to approve or reject them.
+I want to assure you that I do not select these ads, nor am I given an opportunity to approve, reject, or remove them.
 If you ever see an inappropriate advertisement, please click here for further instructions and information.